.22 short: Overview

-Although the .22 Long Rifle has surpassed the .22 Short in the marketplace, many ammunition companies still produce .22 Shorts, and in a fairly wide variety.
-Most makers utilize the standard 29 gr solid round nose bullet and 27 gr hollow point bullet weights for the .22 Short.
+Although the .22 long rifle has surpassed the .22 short in the marketplace, many ammunition companies still produce .22 shorts, and in a fairly wide variety.
+Most makers utilize the standard 29 gr solid round nose bullet and 27 gr hollow point bullet weights for the .22 short.
 Several types are made by CCI: a CB Short at 727 ft/s, target Shorts at 830 ft/s, their standard Short round with plated round nose bullet at 1080 ft/s, and a high speed hunting load with plated hollow point bullet at 1105 ft/s.
-The .22 Short high-velocity exceeds the performance of the .22 Long (with the exception of CCI's High Velocity 1217fps Long loading), and the .22 Short has displaced the .22 Long as an alternate to the .22 Long Rifle for many .22 shooters.
+The .22 short high-velocity exceeds the performance of the .22 long (with the exception of CCI's High Velocity 1217fps long loading), and the .22 short has displaced the .22 long as an alternate to the .22 long rifle for many .22 shooters.
 Fiocchi makes their Exacta Compensated Super Match SM200 with lead round nose at 650 ft/s.
 Remington produces a high velocity plated round nose at 1095 ft/s.
 Aguila makes both a match lead round nose at 1095 ft/s, and a "high speed" round with plated bullet also listed at 1095 ft/s.
 Also available is the RWS R25 match ammunition at 560 ft/s.
 Eley also makes their rapid fire match cartridge at 750 ft/s.

 Most of the target oriented and CB Shorts are very quiet, due to being subsonic.
-When fired from a full-length rifle barrel, most .22 Short loadings are as quiet as if not quieter than, the average air rifle.
+When fired from a full-length rifle barrel, most .22 short loadings are as quiet as if not quieter than, the average air rifle.

-The Aguila SubSonic Sniper round uses a .22 Short case with a 60 gr bullet (twice the weight of the .22 short bullet and 50% heavier than a .22 Long Rifle bullet) giving an overall length of a .22 Long Rifle round, making categorizing the SSS problematic: while the SSS case size is .22 Short, the firing chamber of the barrel must be .22 LR dimensions to accept the SSS cartridge.
+The Aguila SubSonic Sniper round uses a .22 short case with a 60 gr bullet (twice the weight of the .22 short bullet and 50% heavier than a .22 long rifle bullet) giving an overall length of a .22 long rifle round, making categorizing the SSS problematic: while the SSS case size is .22 short, the firing chamber of the barrel must have .22 LR dimensions to accept the SSS cartridge.